7 most terrifying monsters from Greek mythology

 The Hydra was a many-headed serpent that grew two new heads every time one was cut off.

 She was said to have poisonous breath and blood, making her a formidable foe.
-The Hydra was eventually killed by the hero Heracles (Hercules), who was tasked with completing twelve impossible labors by the king Eurystheus.
+The Hydra was eventually killed by the hero Heracles (also known as Hercules), who was tasked with completing twelve impossible labors by the king Eurystheus.

 In the battle against the Hydra, Heracles realized that he could not defeat her with a sword or an arrow.

-Instead, he enlisted the help of his nephew Iolaus, who helped him cauterize the necks of the Hydra's severed heads, preventing them from growing back.
+Instead, he enlisted the help of his nephew Iolaus, who used a torch to cauterize the necks of the Hydra's severed heads, preventing them from growing back.

 Minotaur: The Half-Man, Half-Bull